Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Experiments

 \textbf{Data efficiency.} What's more, compared with numerous MLLMs with \textit{comparable parameter scales} based on \clubsymbol SFT, \diamondsymbol RL or \heartsymbol SFT+RL hybrids, our method still maintains a certain performance advantage and demonstrates great data efficiency.
 We list the training data of various MLLMs used for the alignment, SFT or RL training stage.
-For example, URSA~\cite{luo2025ursa} used 860K+2.1M and achieved $59.8\%$, $45.7\%$, $26.2\%$, VLAA-Thinker~\cite{vl-thinking2025} used 126K+25K and attained $69.7\%$, $49.5\%$, $28.3\%$, and MM-Eureka-Qwen~\cite{meng2025mm} used 15K and achieved $72.0\%$, $52.0\%$, $29.2\%$ on MathVerse, MathVista and MathVision, respectively.
-While our methods can \textit{optimally} achieve $74.0\%$, $55.3\%$ and $31.7\%$ with no more than 2.6K totally, which stem from various variants employing distinct training strategies (\textit{e.g.}, stage-$1$ only or w/ \texttt{hint}).
+For example, URSA~\citep{luo2025ursa} used 860K+2.1M and achieved $59.8\%$, $45.7\%$, $26.2\%$, VLAA-Thinker~\citep{vl-thinking2025} used 126K+25K and attained $69.7\%$, $49.5\%$, $28.3\%$, and MM-Eureka-Qwen~\citep{meng2025mm} used 15K and achieved $72.0\%$, $52.0\%$, $29.2\%$ on MathVerse, MathVista and MathVision, respectively.
+While our methods achieves $74.4\%$, $53.8\%$ and $31.3\%$ with no more than 2.6K data totally.